matthew-a-chan/bookcipher/README.md

 Woohoo! we have decrypted the entire message, given only the start, and little knowledge of the key or message (and no knowledge of the parts we are decrypting)

+# Results:
+With the current iteration of "Known start" technique, we're able to successfully decrypt with **accuracy > 98%** of characters.
+This is given barely over 1 minute of training time, obviously more training would lead to more accurate models.
+Given the caveats (especially the chance of randomly missing and getting lost), I believe this number must be improved, to ensure that the repeated application of this algorithm may work smoothly.

 # Caveats:
 It's obvious that we may not always be able to know the first N letters of the message.
 I'm currently working on creating encodings that would remove this dependency,